httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 ## Padding

 Messages can be padded with any number of zero-valued bytes.
+Non-zero padding bytes cause a message to be invalid (see {{invalid}}).
+Unlike other parts of a message, a processor MAY decide not to validate the value of padding bytes.

 Padding is compatible with truncation of empty parts of the messages.
 Zero-valued bytes will be interpreted as zero-length part, which is semantically